 “I’ve never had any trouble just using common sense to see what’s a neglected, bare spot of soil that was meant to have plants in but now doesn’t.
 If the council aren’t going to look after it, why shouldn’t a resident name themselves its gardening angel?”

-Remember that dogs, people, and other hazards might come along to bother your patch.
+Remember that dogs, people and various hazards might bother your patch.
 So when you pick what to plant it needs to be hardy, resilient and able to cope with the climate without too much assistance from you.
 Otherwise, you’ll have to keep coming back to tend to the plants, meaning less time to spend on new areas.

 “When choosing plants, we also take into account what would [attract] wild bees, what would attract butterflies, and so on,” explains Jenny.
 “That's another aspect and they're often indigenous species.”

 Aside from the environmental benefits, now more than ever, caring for our local areas is beneficial for ourselves and our communities.